TACC/demonspawn/readme.md

 * `field:5` extract only the 5-th whitespace-separated field; this numbering is 1-based
 * `label:abcd` put a label in front of the regression line.
 This can be a literal string, or a macro.
 If multiple `label` options are given, they are all used, in the sequence specified, separated by a space character.

-If you want to run a regression on already generated output, run the configuration again, but with the `--regression` flag.
+If you want to run a regression on already generated output, run the configuration again, but with the `-r` or `--regression` flag.

 You can compare the regressions of two runs by using the `-c old_output_dir` option.
 This will compare the files in the `regression` subdirectory, leaving the results in a file `regression_compare`.

+Normally, regression comparison results in both values being written to the `regression_compare` file.
+However, numerical comparison is enabled by having an option `margin:10percent` in the `regression` line.

 ## Limitations